Are you ready for the new Companies House identity verification requirements?

 • Members of LLPs – including designated members

-• Anyone who files information on behalf of a company or LLP.
+• Anyone who files information on behalf of a company or LLP

 When will these changes take effect?

-The identity verification rules are set to become mandatory in the Autumn this year, although it is now possible to start complying with them early.
-Identity verifications will be a compulsory part of incorporations and new appointments of directors and PSCs.
-A 12-month transition phase will also begin to require all existing directors and PSCs to verify their identities as part of the filing of the annual confirmation statement.
+The identity verification rules become mandatory on 18 November 2025, although it is possible to start complying with them early.
+Identity verifications will be a compulsory part of incorporations and new appointments of directors and PSCs from that date.

 What happens if you don’t comply?